John Malkovich

 John Malkovich's biography

-One of the most mysterious Hollywood residents, John Malkovich, has created numerous unforgettable characters.
-The actor himself states that it comes to him effortless, all he has to do is release inner energy and put it in the desired shape.
-John doesn’t believe in the Stanislavski’s system and prefers to improvise on the set, what is more, he’d never accept a role he’s not highly interested in.
+One of Hollywood's most enigmatic figures, John Malkovich has crafted countless unforgettable characters.
+The actor himself says it comes effortlessly to him – all he has to do is channel his inner energy and shape it as needed.
+John doesn't believe in Stanislavski's system and prefers improvising on set.
+What's more, he'd never accept a role that doesn't deeply interest him.
 His net worth is about $25 million.

 Pictured: John Malkovich